A Guide to Berlin (novel): Yukio

 At the third meeting, Yukio tells his speak-memory.
 He speaks of how he was traumatized as a boy by the Tokyo subway gas attacks of 1995 in his city, how his older brother constantly taunted him and how he enjoyed playing chess with his grandfather.
 When Yukio was sixteen, he retreated into his room and his “double-click world”.
 After four years of his hikikomori life, Mitsuko came as a rental sister to Yukio's house and began to talk to him through the door.
 After many weeks, Yukio finally left his room and began meeting Mitsuko.

 Gino

 At the fourth meeting, Gino tells his speak-memory, the last one told in the Oblomov apartment.
-His father died aged thirty-seven, the sane day when Gino himself was born, from injuries received from the bombing of the Bologna Centrale train station.
+His father died aged thirty-seven, the same day when Gino himself was born, from injuries received from the bombing of the Bologna Centrale train station.
 His mother carried a pained atmosphere with her, raising Gino and his four elder sisters by herself.
 Gino's father had been an accountant but also with literary aspirations, hence how Gino came to be interested in Nabokov's work.
 After Gino's speak-memory, Marco mentions that there are thousands of unexploded bombs beneath Berlin, and all six people imagine what Berlin would look like if exploded.